Skip to content

 • Cmd ch = arduino sketch

-• = no Arduino output for that module channel
+• N/A = no Arduino output for that module channel

 Module Omron CH Cmd ch Pin AC box wired Load Arduino signal